 Foraging Class Schedule

 Below is my upcoming class schedule which is updated weekly.
 Please make reservations.
 Walk-in’s are accepted if the class is not full.
 To make your reservation send me an email.
 Please include date(s) desired, number of people, and contact information.
 Class size is limited to assure personal attention.
-Cost is $30 per person over the age of 12, twelve and under no charge when accompanied by an adult (private classes are available.)
+Cost is $30 per person, children 14 and under no charge when accompanied by an adult (private classes are available.)

 The class is usually around four hours long.
 For payment methods, see below.
 Classes are held hot or cold, rain or shine except for hurricanes.
 Descriptions of each location and where to meet are below under additional information.
 Times and day of week can differ with each location and time of year.
 Double check.
 Hiking and clothes requirements change with each class as do facilities.
 Again, double check.
 More details about each individual venue — such as where to meet — are listed below the Pay Now button.
 Classes more than 100 miles away from Orlando can be cancelled if only a small number sign up.